 1/2 teaspoon vanilla

-2. In a medium mixing bowl, whisk together the dry ingredients (flours, baking powder, salt, cocoa, cardamom).
-Ensure that all of the coconut flour is mixed in, and no clumps remain.
+2. In a mixing bowl, whisk together the dry ingredients, until no clumps remain.

 3. In a separate bowl, creamy together the bananas, coconut oil, and vanilla.
 Once they are fully combined, stir in the eggs until incorporated.